List of 90210 characters: Cast timeline

+Major characters

 Annie Wilson

 Played by Shenae Grimes, Annie is introduced as an aspiring actress who moves from Wichita, Kansas, to Beverly Hills with her family.
 She is based in part on Brenda Walsh from the original series.
 She lives with her parents, Harry and Debbie, her adopted brother Dixon (whom she considers her best friend) and her grandmother Tabitha.
 She becomes friends with Silver over a Division Day sticker in the episode "We're Not In Kansas Anymore".
 She struggles to find her place in California and to maintain her sweet nature.
 She and Ethan had dated after he broke up with Naomi, but concealed it so that Naomi would not find out until they were ready to tell her.
 She does, however, find out when she sees their intimacy in an empty classroom.
 Jealous, Naomi uses this in favor to get back at her by kissing Annie's ex-boyfriend from Kansas at Annie's sixteenth birthday party.
 She also finds out that she shares a half-brother with Naomi from a previous high school relationship between her father Harry and Naomi's mother.
 She and Ethan later part ways and she gets back in Naomi's good books.
 In the season finale after prom, Annie is framed when Naomi's sister Jen ends up in bed with Liam.
 Jen had taken Annie's wrap earlier, to which Naomi finds the wrap and a half-naked Liam in her room, automatically believing Annie had slept with Liam, as she confronts her in front of the entire class.
 This leads to everyone turning on Annie and abusively shouting at her, resulting in Annie storming out and calling the police on Naomi, and then taking a bottle of vodka when she drives off.
 In the morning Annie is seen driving with the now half-empty bottle of vodka.
 She takes her eyes off the road and ends up running someone over and driving away out of fear.